 Mountain View Animal Emergency is fully equipped to handle major surgeries as they arise.
 Common surgical emergencies encountered in emergency medicine include C-sections, gastric dilatation and volvulus (a.k.a.GDV or “bloat”), gastrointestinal foreign bodies, severe bite wounds, urinary tract obstructions, and much more.
 We provide comprehensive, continuous patient monitoring before, during, and after surgery.
 In addition, our surgical patients have a continuous pain control plan tailored to their particular needs.
 We believe proper pain management is not only essential for the patient’s quality of life, but speeds the healing process as well.

 Mountain View Animal Emergency’s state-of-the-art digital radiography system allows for quick image acquisition, provides vastly superior image quality, and gives us the ability to send images home with our clients via flash drives.
-Much like the digital radiography, MVAE’s ultrasound equipment provides a higher quality image which greatly aides in the quality of care.
+Much like digital radiography, MVAE’s ultrasound equipment provides a higher-quality image which greatly aids in the quality of care.

 Our comprehensive in-house laboratory gives us the capabilities to perform an array of tests on-site with immediate results.
 We have blood analyzing equipment from Idexx to perform complete blood counts (checking the red and white blood cells and platelets) and chemistry profiles (kidney, liver, pancreas, etc.).
 Mountain View Animal Emergency has an array of SNAP ELISA tests to further aid in the diagnosis of many viral and bacterial diseases.
 We are also equipped with the ability to perform canine and feline blood typing and cross matching, coagulation panels, electrolytes, fecal exams, urinalysis, and cytology exams just to name a few.